Philip Giraldi

 Philip Giraldi (born c.
 1946) is an American columnist, commentator and security consultant.
-He is the Executive Director of the Council for the National Interest, a role he has held since 2010.
+He is the executive director of the Council for the National Interest, a role he has held since 2010.
 He was previously employed as an intelligence officer for the CIA, before transitioning to private consulting.
 Giraldi is a founding member and current member of Veteran Intelligence Professionals for Sanity.

 Giraldi has been accused of antisemitism and Holocaust denial for his comments about Jews and the Holocaust.

 Education

 Giraldi holds a Bachelor of Arts from the University of Chicago, and a MA and a Ph.D. in European history from the University of London.
 A native English speaker, he also speaks German, Italian, Spanish, and Turkish.

 Career

 Girardi's 18-year period employed by the Central Intelligence Agency focused on counter-terrorism efforts.
 He served in numerous European and Middle Eastern theaters, including an appointment as the deputy base chief for the field office in Istanbul in the late 1980s.
-From 1989–1992, he was designated as the agency's senior officer for Olympic Games support, assuming the title of Chief of Base for the Barcelona summer Olympics.
+From 1989 to 1992, he was designated as the agency's senior officer for Olympic Games support, assuming the title of Chief of Base for the Barcelona summer Olympics.
 After leaving the CIA, Giraldi started a security consulting firm; and became a columnist, speaker, and commentator for numerous organizations and media-outlets.

 He was a foreign policy adviser to Ron Paul during the 2008 presidential primaries.

 Since 2010, Giraldi has served as the executive director of the Council for the National Interest, a non-profit political group that advocates for an end to U.S. aid to Israel and has the stated aim of providing independent analysis of U.S./Middle-Eastern policy, described by the Anti-Defamation League (ADL) in 2013 as one of their “Top Ten Anti-Israel Groups in the U.S.”.
 He is also the national security editor for The Unz Review, a webzine described by the ADL as "a forum for writers who demonize Israel" and by the Washington Post as "a website that says it provides a forum for 'alternative perspectives,' which happens to include anti-Semitic diatribes".
 The foundation of Ron Unz has made grants to Giraldi.

 Giraldi has written columns on terrorism, intelligence, and security issues for the American Herald Tribune, The American Conservative, The Huffington Post, and Antiwar.com; as well as op-ed pieces for the Hearst Newspaper chain.